 - 8. Tighten unused terminal screws on the device. - 9.
-When mounting into metal boxes, remove the fiber or plastic washers used to hold device-mounting screws in yokes, allowing metal-to-metal contact. - E. Receptacle Orientation: - 1.
-Install ground pin of vertically mounted receptacles up, and on horizontally mounted receptacles to the right. - 2.
-Do not install receptacles in face-up position in countertops or similar work surfaces unless the receptacle is part of listed furniture assembly, or installed in a listed floor box.
+When mounting into metal boxes, remove the fiber or plastic washers used to hold device-mounting screws in yokes, allowing metal-to-metal contact.

+E. Receptacle Orientation:

+- 1. Install ground pin of vertically mounted receptacles up, and on horizontally mounted receptacles to the right. - Do not install receptacles in face-up position in countertops or similar work Surfaces. - Do not install receptacles in face-up position in seating areas and other similar surfaces unless the receptacle is part of listed furniture assembly, or installed in a listed floor box. - F. Device Plates: Do not use oversized or extra-deep plates.